 End Destinations of Recycling Charter

-By signing up to the Charter, the Council is committed to providing details of where all recyclable household material collected goes after it has been collected.
+By signing up to the charter, the council is committed to providing details of where all recyclable household material goes after it has been collected.

 Clothes and shoes

-In Warwickshire 10% of all proceeds from your donated clothes, textiles and shoes goes to Guide Dogs to the Blind Charity.
+In Warwickshire 10 per cent of all proceeds from your donated clothes, textiles and shoes go to the charity Guide Dogs for the Blind.

 Those not suitable are broken down into their component parts for recycling.
 They are then made into new products.

 Did you know?
-Aluminium is 100% recyclable and can be melted down and reformed again and again and again!
+Aluminium is 100 per cent recyclable and can be melted down and reformed many times over.

 Furniture that is not suitable for reuse is either recycled with the wood or scrap metal or sent to landfill at Bubbenhall or Ling Hall in Warwickshire.

 Garden waste from the household waste and recycling centres is taken to open-air composting facilities where compost can be produced in less than eight weeks.
 The waste is piled into long rows (windrows) which are turned regularly to provide the perfect conditions for the rapid production of nutrient-rich compost.
 The end product is used by both farmers and Warwickshire homeowners.